 - Topographical effects on granular gravity currents, identically titled but substantially different, given at the APS DFD meeting on Sunday 20 November 2016, in Portland, OR.

-- Not-so-continuum mechanics, given to the London Mathematical Society on 11 November 2016
+- Not-so-continuum mechanics, given to the London Mathematical Society on 11 November 2016.
+A brief introduction that’s meant to be accessible to a general audience (with some basic physical knowledge).

 Discrete particle method (DPM) simulations are a class of methods for studying granular materials or suspensions.
 In a DPM simulation, one calculates the motions of and interactions between individual particles; one specifies ‘microscopic’ contact laws between particles to determine the forces, and then time-evolve the system according to Newton’s second law.
 The advantage of DPM over practical experiments is that the former is often much cheaper, and gives us information that would be difficult to measure in reality.
 Unfortunately, real granular systems contain millions of grains and it would be impractical to simulate all of them; DPM simulations therefore need one to choose sensible approximations, as well as many algorithmic tricks.